 Additional competition opportunities will be available for Unified Sports.
 This is being done in anticipation of potentially removing all Unified competition from state-level events starting in the 2017-2018 program year.

 SONC Summer Games is held in Raleigh typically the first weekend in June.

-UNC Chapel Hill Volleyball Clinic is offered to SONC athletes and features skills stations run by the members of the UNC Chapel Hill women’s volleyball team.
+The UNC Volleyball Clinic is offered to SONC athletes and features skills stations run by the members of the UNC Chapel Hill women’s volleyball team.
 Registration information for this clinic will be made available as it’s received.

 Sport Development Team